 - Place to stay – Hyatt Place Glendale

 1. Brand Park

 Address: 1601 West Mountain Street, Glendale, CA 91201

 Brand Park covers 31 acres and is one of Glendale’s most popular activities.
 It features walking paths, biking trails, a playground, a library, and picnic facilities at the foothills of the Verdugo Mountains.

-In addition to the art complex, the park is also home to two iconic structures -the Whispering Pine Tea House and Friendship Garden and the Doctor’s House Museum and Gazebo.
+In addition to the art complex, the park is home to two iconic structures -the Whispering Pine Tea House and Friendship Garden and the Doctor’s House Museum and Gazebo.
 The life-sized sculptures include a replica of the Great Pyramid at Giza, complementing the park’s white entrance gates – marked with Miradero – “the lookout.”

 Brand Park is also a place where the young and old can play.
 Basketball courts and softball fields are open from dawn until dusk, whether for pickup games or inter-mural leagues.
 There are also children’s playgrounds and a seasonal wading pool.
-The hiking and biking trails accommodate runners, walkers, and even leashed canine companions.
+The hiking and biking trails accommodate runners, walkers, and leashed canine companions.